 Yes, humans can do things, build things, make things be true, simply because so they prefer.
-In my life I found repeatedly that I was treated kindly and saved from danger - most unexpectedly - by people who had no interest in me or even by people known to be bad, generously by persons who did not expect return and justly by doubtful individuals.
+In my life I found repeatedly that I was treated kindly and saved from danger - most unexpectedly - by people who had no interest in me or even by people known to be bad, attended to generously by persons who did not expect return and dealt with justly by doubtful individuals.
 The opposite was also true.

 There certainly emerges some goodness in the world whenever you do something good or fair or right.
 Even the vicious pay to virtue the compliment of hypocrisy.

 Be kind and lo!
 Kindness is born again from the ashes, like the Phoenix bird!
 Smile to one and good will sprouts through the dry crust of indifference.

-There is trust in the world if you start trusting people whenever you can; distrust and you live forever the prisoner's dilemma.
+There is trust in the world if you start trusting people whenever you reasonably can; distrust and you live forever the prisoner's dilemma.

 On the other hand there is still some justice there outside, eternally reborn in the wider world, at least because action begets reaction, fullness empties and emptiness fills sooner or later.
 Other people can be as good as you.

 Everything is paid in some way, usually through its own effects in time.
 Things carry their justice in their nature.

 What you stretch too much breaks.
 As you sow, so you reap.
 What you do not use rusts.
 What you buy cheap is cheap.
 Easy come easy go.
 Who seeds wind will harvest storm.
 What goes around comes around.

 Boring wisdom; so true that it seems worn out.
 Patience to wait by the riverside helps all this to become your reality...

 Certainly there is a time for everything and some seasons do not wait; all I claim does not replace doing what humans must do to stay feet on ground in their times, swimming in order not to drown, winning some whenever you can, defending yourself with a firm hand and learning to lose some without losing heart.